slatedocs/slate/source/index.md

 ## Arguments

-> The following URLs are used to notify IdentityMind of the acceptance or rejection of the transaction previously analyzed with the given transaction ID by the merchant's payment gateway or the merchant themselves.
+> The following URLs are used to notify IdentityMind of the acceptance or rejection of the transaction that was previously analyzed with the given transaction ID by the merchant's payment gateway or the merchant themselves.
+All arguments are optional.
+The transaction ID is part of the URL.
->
-> **Note**: The transaction may be a payment transaction or an account transfer.
->
-> All arguments are optional.
-They key parameter:transaction ID is part of the URL.

 ```code
 BANK AUTHORIZATION FEEDBACK